mluthfit/flappy-bird-with-skills/README.md

 ## Running The App

-- Play project in unity, and click "Start" button
+- Play project in unity
+- After that, click "Start" button
-- Press "Space" to make bird do jump and press "Q" for active Invunerable skill
+- To play the game, press "Space" to make bird do jump and press "Q" for active Invunerable skill
 - If bird died, the game will automatically restart in 2 seconds
+- To quit the project, click Play again in unity.

 ## Resource